 The whole purpose of this course is to develop employees in a shortage area of manufacturing operations.

-The programme has been designed alongside employers for key manufacturing requirements, both from a content and delivery perspective.
+This part-time programme has been designed alongside employers for key manufacturing requirements, both from a content and delivery perspective.
 On successful completion, all graduates will display knowledge and skills which will allow them to enhance and further their practice in order to shape the industry of the future.

 Advanced Manufacturing Operations, Part-time (HNC)